Best CRM for Small Business

 Optimize lead generation and lead management

 CRMs also have task management features that ensure your team takes the correct steps in the sales process.
-If a customer requests a call-back, the CRM will highlight this so someone on your team can promptly contact them.
-Once the rep has made contact, they mark that they have done so to ensure customers aren’t hassled by repetitive phone calls.
+For example, if a customer requests a call-back, the CRM will highlight this so someone on your team can contact them.
+Once the rep has made contact, they mark it to ensure customers aren’t hassled by numerous phone calls.

-Having all your customer and prospect information in one place ensures that your team members can access the most current client data wherever they work.
-Cloud-based systems instantly reflect any updates made to the CRM across your entire business.
-This keeps your data clean, centrally managed, and accurate.
+Having all your customer and prospect information in a single place ensures all departments within your company are using updated data.
+Cloud-based systems instantly reflect any CRM updates across the entire organization.
+This keeps your data clean and means everyone is always up to date.

 Grow revenue per customer

 A CRM system will typically include in-depth reporting features.
-Many have sales forecasting and sales pipeline management tools that can estimate revenue within a given period based on average conversion rates.
-You can also see where your prospects are in the sales funnel and take recommended steps to convert them faster.
+For example, many have sales forecasting and sales pipeline management tools that can estimate revenue within a given period based on average conversion rates and where your prospects are in the sales funnel.

 Who uses CRM?
 91% of businesses with 10 or more employees, and 50% of those with fewer than 10 employees now use CRM software1.
 Of these, 74% said that CRM software has improved their access to customer data.

 How to choose the best CRM software for your small business or SMB